-However, in some cases where we could easily make a sentence without a dummy subject, we may actually want to use it for emphasis:
+However, in some cases where we could easily make a sentence without a dummy subject, we

-- ?
-However, the third variable makes the critical difference. - However, it is the third variable that makes the critical difference. - ?
-However, that approach has two problems. - However, there are two problems with that approach.
+- the critical difference.
+However, that approach has two problems. - O However, there are two problems with that approach.
+All four sentences are readable, but the ones

-All four sentences are readable, but the ones using dummy subjects place extra emphasis on "third variable" and "two problems."
+"third variable" and "two problems."